CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 Conclusion
 ------------

-At this point, your bundles are all complete.
+At this point, your modules are all complete.
 Once you add your modules to CampaignChain through the module installer, or reset your system to automatically register them, you should be able to connect to a new XING location and begin posting news to it.
 Try it out for yourself and see